Skip to content

 sv → cl None at runtime -- the client mounts its own DOM.
 The server only ships the bootstrap payload PyastGenPass emits the static-file route for the bundle

-sv → na ctypes call into the native shared object PyastGenPass emits a ctypes.CFUNCTYPE stub; NaIRGenPass exposes the function with C ABI
+sv → na In-process ctypes.CFUNCTYPE over the JIT'd function address (MCJIT); an AOT --shared build is loaded across the process boundary instead PyastGenPass emits the ctypes stub; NaIRGenPass exposes the function with C ABI

 na → na Direct symbol reference resolved by the in-tree linker InteropAnalysisPass records the import; NativeCompilePass emits the relocation

-sv → sv (microservice) HTTP between processes when an sv import resolves to a different deployment PyastGenPass emits an httpx call; the manifest is consumed by jac-scale
+sv → sv (microservice) HTTP between processes when an sv import resolves to a different deployment PyastGenPass emits a generated __jac_sv_client RPC stub; the manifest is consumed by jac-scale

 Boundary types are serialised through the schemas in codeinfo.jac.
 The primitive contract guarantees that types like int and list[str] mean the same thing on both sides; non-primitive types must be reachable in both codespaces (typically as plain obj archetypes).